nih-cfde/organization/MailingLists.md

 If you completed onboarding more than two business days ago and are not receiving mail, please check your spam folder and be sure to add CFDE@groups.io to your safe sender list in your email client’s contacts.
-If you are still experianceing difficulties, email our [helpdesk](mailto:autohelp+int+851+6545985337373134556@CFDE.groups.io)
+If you are still experiencing difficulties, email our [helpdesk](mailto:autohelp+int+851+6545985337373134556@CFDE.groups.io)

 ### Modifying your subscription